top of page

 Noam Chomsky theory.
 Social manipulation of reality

 But he is not only a respected and highly valued scientist.
 He is known for his political activism and social criticism.
 He became famous for his bold, often ruthless views on geopolitics and manipulation, which we are increasingly subject to in the modern world.
 He is loved and despised equally.
 He does not shy away from being heard in good and bad times.
-He gained notoriety for his often radical political views, which he describes as a libertarian socialist, which in American conditions requires tremendous courage.
+He gained notoriety for his often radical political views, which he describes as libertarian socialist.
+That requires tremendous courage (in American conditions).

 Today, I would like to share a THEORY OF MANIPULATION that Chomsky developed while observing the modern world.
-I am curious about which points will appeal to you the most or cause you to associate them with something you know from your experience.
+I am curious about which points will appeal to you the most.
+You may find something there that you know from your experience.

 Avram Noam Chomsky was born on December 7, 1928, in Philadelphia.
 His parents were Jewish immigrants from Eastern Europe.
-His father was William Chomsky, originally from what is now Ukraine, and his mother was Elsie Simonofsky, originally from what is now Belarus.
+His father, William Chomsky, is originally from what is now Ukraine, and his mother, Elsie Simonofsky, is originally from what is now Belarus.
 Their first language was Yiddish.
-Noam later described his family life as a kind of Jewish ghetto and recalled the personal harassment he experienced as a child at the hands of Irish and German Catholics in the mid-1930s.
+Noam later described his friends and family life as a kind of Jewish ghetto and recalled the personal harassment he experienced as a child at the hands of Irish and German Catholics in the mid-1930s.
 His parents were educated men.
 His father held a Ph.D. in Hebrew studies and was the principal of Gratz College for many years.

-In 1945, at age 16, he began studying at the University of Pennsylvania, a prestigious and yet open university to Jews, something that was not yet a given in the United States at that time.
+In 1945, at the age of 16, Chomsky began studying at the University of Pennsylvania, a prestigious university and among the very few open to Jews (accepting Jews was not yet a given in the United States at that time).
 There, in 1955, he earned a Ph.D. in linguistic structuralism.
+He also studied philosophy under the tutelage of the famous Nelson Goodman.

 In 1961, he became a professor at the Massachusetts Institute of Technology MIT.
-He worked there until 2002 when he formally retired and became institute professor emeritus but continued to conduct research and seminars.
-Moreover, in 2017, at 89, he was hired as a part-time professor at the University of Arizona in Tucson, where he still lectures.
+He worked there until 2002, when he formally retired and became institute professor emeritus, but continued to conduct research and seminars.
+Moreover, in 2017, at the age of 89, he was hired as a part-time professor at the University of Arizona in Tucson, where he continues to give lectures.
 This is a rare exception.

-In 1949, he married Carol Doris Schatz, a linguist as well.
+In 1949, Chomsky married Carol Doris Schatz, also a linguist.
 Their marriage lasted 59 years until his wife died of cancer in December 2008.
-Interestingly, in 2014, 6 years after the death of his first wife, at the age of 86, he remarried and married Valeria Wasserman.
+Interestingly, in 2014, 6 years after the death of his first wife, at the age of 86, he married Valeria Wasserman.

 From his first marriage, he has two daughters, Aviva and Diana, and a son, Harry.
 Aviva is a professor of history and coordinator of Latin American and Caribbean studies at Salem State University in Massachusetts.
 She previously taught at Bates College in Maine and was a research fellow at Harvard University, where she specialized in the history of the Caribbean and Latin America.

-His 1957 publication Syntactic Structures was a breakthrough and challenged the then-prevailing statistical linguistics.
-He introduced the concepts of generative grammar and universal grammar.
+His 1957 publication Syntactic Structures was a breakthrough that challenged the then-prevailing statistical linguistics.
+He introduced the concepts of generative grammar, transformational grammar, universal grammar, Chomsky hierarchy, and the minimalist program.
 He stated that the human brain is designed to understand linguistic structures.
 A universal set of rules exists and governs all human languages.
 Therefore, according to him, our ability to use language is an innate human trait.

 He also created the concept of a biological tool responsible for language acquisition in children (LAD, the language acquisition device), which he often refers to as the Chomsky gene.
-This had a strong influence on psychologists and linguists dealing with the process of language acquisition in children.
+This had a serious impact on psychologists and linguists who studied the process of language acquisition in children.

-Chomsky is widely considered one of the most prominent linguists in the field of cognitive science, a public intellectual, and one of the most influential intellectuals of the 21st century.
+Chomsky is widely recognized as one of the most prominent linguists in the field of cognitive science, a public figure, and one of the most influential intellectuals of the 20th and 21st Centuries.

-He has already been given a place in the history of science similar to Copernicus, Darwin, and Einstein and he made a scientific revolution in his field.
+In the history of science, he has already established a position comparable to that of Copernicus, Darwin, and Einstein.
+Why?
+Because he has made a scientific revolution in his field.

 However, he is not only a respected and highly valued scientist and professor in the field of cognitive science.
-He has become famous for his bold, often ruthless views on regimes, geopolitics, and the perspective of the individual, who in the modern world is increasingly controlled and steered by the system.
+He has become famous for his bold, often ruthless views on regimes and geopolitics.
+He intends to protect individuals who, in the modern world, are increasingly controlled and steered by the system.

 He is loved and despised in equal measure.
 He does not shy away from being heard, both in good times and bad.
-He gained fame, among other things, for his often radical political views, which he describes as a libertarian socialist.
-Which in American conditions requires great courage.
+He gained fame, among other things, for his often radical views, which he describes as libertarian socialist.
+This, in American conditions, requires great courage.
 This may be because Noam Chomsky is of Belarusian-Ukrainian origin.

 He gained particular attention in 1967 with his anti-war essay The Responsibility of Intellectuals, criticizing the involvement of the USA in the Vietnam War.
-His political activism also included criticism of the media, which can be read in the book Consent to Domination, where he discusses the model of propaganda used by the media.
+His political activism also included criticism of the media.
+In the book Consent to Domination, he discusses the model of propaganda used by the media.
 This model has been empirically tested and confirmed.

 His influence on many scientific areas, culture, and politics is difficult to overestimate.
-Chomsky is still active as a publicist, teacher, and lecturer, inspiring successive generations of researchers and thinkers.
+Chomsky is active as a publicist, teacher, and lecturer, inspiring successive generations of researchers and thinkers.
 He has given many interviews and answered countless questions.
-Among the open conversations, it is worth watching, for example, the discussion from 2004 posted below, showing how Chomsky perceived the policies of US President George Bush.
+Among the open conversations, it is worth watching the discussion posted below.
+It demonstrates how Chomsky perceived the policies of US President George Bush.

-Here are 10 points that make up Prof. Chomsky's theory of social manipulation.
+Here are 10 points that constitute Professor Chomsky's theory of social manipulation.
+They explain precisely how easily a biased perception of reality may be created.

 1. Distract attention